-The Market Theatre is bringing another season of The Cry of Winnie Mandela which raked in great reviews last year.
-Based on the popular novel by poet, novelist, and essayist Njabulo Ndebele, this play unfolds with stories of resilience directed by the award-winning MoMo Matsunyane who was the 2023 Standard Bank Young Artist Winner for Theatre.
-Here’s what you need to know.
+From 8 to 12 July 2026, The Market Theatre is bringing another season of The Cry of Winnie Mandela which has raked in great reviews since its stage debut.
+Based on the popular novel by poet, novelist, and essayist Njabulo Ndebele, this play unfolds with stories of resilience directed by 2023 Standard Bank Young Artist Winner for Theatre, MoMo Matsunyane.

 What is The Cry of Winnie Mandela about?